oalders/enough-docker-to-be-dangerous/slides.md

 * A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings
-* Docker container images become containers at runtime
+* Docker images become containers at runtime

 ---